 This can happen when someone asks you a question that you don't immediately know the answer to:

 A: What are you doing this weekend?

 B: Well, let's see...
 Oh!
 I'm having lunch with Gavin on Saturday.

 It can also happen when you're trying to say something nice, even though you're thinking things that aren't nice.

 You shouldn't use "well" in this way in formal written English.

 This is the standard phrase that people use when they decide to buy something.
 You say this to the salesperson after you've discussed the item for a while.
 You usually use this phrase when shopping for expensive items like:

 - a house

-Notice that this phrase uses "I'll ___".
+Notice that this phrase uses "I'll ___" which is short for "I will ___."
 One of the main ways that English speakers use "will" is to announce a decision that they've just made.

 B: Yeah?
 I'll send it to you.